sterling5241/creality-wiki/docs/loadcells.md

 ### Calibrate the Load Cells

-You need an object of known weight, ideally 1 kg or more, weigh it on a kitchen scale.
+You need an object of known weight, weigh it on a kitchen scale.

+!!! tip

+    On the Ender 3 V3 a known weight of 3 kg (`3000` grams) was needed during testing, a lighter weight did not give a good calibration.

 --steps--